Compensation Changes

 NOTE:

-• All compensation changes must be submitted through the appropriate administrative channels for approval prior to the request being entered into Workday.
-Human Resources can not make compensation changes solei at the request of an employee.
+• All compensation changes must be submitted through the appropriate administrative channels for approval by using the Staff Compensation Changes form prior to the request being entered into Workday.
+Human Resources cannot make compensation changes solely at the request of an employee.
 Employees wishing to inquire about potential compensation changes should consult with their immediate supervisor.

 • Supervisors must work with their designated Human Resources Hub to obtain all necessary approvals.
 Classification and Compensation can not approve compensation changes until all necessary approvals have been obtained.

-• The change associated with the increase may be effective no earlier than the beginning of the pay period in which it is approved by all administrative parties.
+• The change associated with the increase may be effective no earlier than the beginning of the pay period following final approval.
 Retroactive pay increases are not allowed.
 Article III, Section 53 of the Texas Constitution prohibits the payment of retroactive increases to State employees.

 • The Human Resources Hub professional will submit the request and will inform the supervisor once it has been approved.